DataDog/heroku-buildpack-datadog/README.md

-Heroku-Datadog APM Buildpack
+Datadog Heroku Buildpack
 ========================

-A [Heroku Buildpack] to add [Datadog] [DogStatsD] and [APM] to any Dyno.
+A [Heroku buildpack](https://devcenter.heroku.com/articles/buildpacks) to add [Datadog](https://www.datadoghq.com) to a Heroku Dyno.

 ## Usage

-This buildpack collects [DogStatsD] metrics emited by applications and sends them to your Datadog account.
-To instrument your application, use the language-appropriate [Datadog library] and add the corresponding [Heroku Language Buildpack].

-The Datadog [APM] currently supports Go, Python, and Ruby (additional languages are on the roadmap).
-For more information about adding the language specific trace library to your application, please see the [Datadog Tracing documentation].
-Note that the Datadog APM is an additional product and may not be included in your account.
+This buildpack installs the Datadog Agent in your Heroku Dyno, allowing you to collect system metrics, custom application metrics and traces.
+To collect custom application metrics or traces, you will also need to include the language appropriate [DogStatsD or Datadog APM library](http://docs.datadoghq.com/libraries/).

 ### Installation